dnlcrl/ig-bot/README.md

 # Terms and conditions

+- This bot is for demonstration purposes only.
+- Instagram-API-Python doesn't meant to be used as bots.
-- You will NOT use this API for marketing purposes (spam, massive sending...).
+- You will NOT use this bot for marketing purposes (spam, massive sending...).
-- We do NOT give support to anyone that wants this API to send massive messages or similar.
+- We do NOT give support to anyone that wants this bot to send massive messages or similar.
 - We reserve the right to block any user of this repository that does not meet these conditions.

 ## Legal